philpax/aitai/README.md

 The dataset itself has a pretty significant bias towards NTA, which makes sense in hindsight.
 I selected for posts with above five hundred karma, but people on Reddit tend to vote with their heart and not their mind - so particularly controversial posts are unlikely to cross that threshold.
 This means that the model is more likely to classify posts as NTA, which is not ideal.

 Given this, I've decided not to continue.
-It took almost a week to train the model, and while making it better would be trivial - just sample equal amounts from each category - I don't want to contribute to the fake posting problem on /r/AITA.
+It took almost a week to train the model, and while making it better would be trivial - just sample equal amounts from each category - it just wasn't worth the effort, especially because it'd just be used for making fake posts on r/AITA.
 I mean, yes, Reddit is going down the toilet, but I don't want to be the one flushing it.

 ## Sample output